January 6, 2021

 Flossing your teeth nightly.
 Exercising regularly.
 Practicing mindfulness daily.
-These are good, even great things, to do.
+These are good resolutions or goals, even great ones, to do.
 Though, many of us struggle to do any of them regularly.
 Just ask my dentist.

 Why is it so difficult to begin and keep a good habit?